gjb25638/draggable-to-do-list/README.md

     ├── utils
 	│	└── request.js	   # get, post, put, patch, delete
     └── views			     # page

+## Feature
+- The outer layer is called board, and the inner layer is called task
+- Drag and drop between boards to swap positions
+- In addition to dragging and swapping positions between tasks, you can also drag and drop from the original board to other boards
+- Add board or task
+- Rename board or task
+- delete board or task
+- When the checkbox of the task is pressed, the task can be eliminated, indicating that the task has been completed
+- Can show or hide completed tasks
+- Press the checkbox of the completed task to restore the task to the working state
+- Too many boards or tasks will use scrollbar to hide

 ## Google firestore connection settings
 You need to open the google firestore service first,